-From 1998 to 2008, the Twin Cities region ranked among the top third of its peers in the miles of transit service added.
+• From 1998 to 2008, the Twin Cities region ranked among the top third of its peers in the miles of transit service added.

 From 1998 to 2008, the Twin Cities region increased the amount of transit service provided by nearly 9 million miles, which was a larger increase than 8 of the 11 peer regions.
-Phoenix added more miles of service than all other peer regions (18 million miles); Denver and Seattle both added more than 12 million
+Phoenix added more miles of service than all other peer regions (18 million miles); Denver and Seattle both added more than 12 million miles.
+On the other end, Cleveland provided about 4 million fewer miles of transit service in 2008 than in 1998.

-Between 1998 and 2008, the Twin Cities region increased the amount of transit services provided by nearly 9 million miles.
+Between 1998 and 2008, the Twin Citiesregion increased the amount of transit services provided by nearly 9 million miles.